1980is/cheatsheets/LVM.md

 Make sure to **change vdb** for the disk you want to add.
 A quick way to **find the name of your new disk** is the command ``lsblk``.
 Let's check to see that it was successfully added.
 Again, you use the ``pvs`` to get a short summary, to get more information use ``pvdisplay``.
 The new disk should be listed.

 ### Step 3 ###
 The next step is to add it to a current volume group, or create a new volume group if needed.
-If you don't know the name of your physical volume group, use ``vgs`` or ``vgdisplay`` to find it.
+If you don't know the name of your volume group, use ``vgs`` or ``vgdisplay`` to find it.
+\
+\
 To **expand a current volume group**.
-\
 \
 ``vgextend rhel_redhat9 /dev/vdb``
 \